praekeltfoundation/docker-py-base/README.md

-# docker-base
+# docker-py-base
-Dockerfiles for base images that make creating correct, minimal images for applications easier.
+Dockerfiles for base images that make creating correct, minimal images for Python applications easier.

 > **NOTE:** The tags for these images have changed recently.
 The `praekeltfoundation/python3-base` tag is now defunct.
 Use the `praekeltfoundation/python-base:3` tag rather.
 Also, the `:debian` tags are no longer being updated and will be removed.
 Debian is the default OS for all images that don't include "alpine" in the tag.
+> **NOTE:** The `praekeltfoundation/debian-base` and `praekeltfoundation/alpine-base` images have been removed.
+Only images for Python applications are built from this repo.

 ## Images
-#### `praekeltfoundation/debian-base`/`alpine-base`
-Provides Debian and Alpine Linux base images with a few utility scripts and `dumb-init`.

 #### `praekeltfoundation/python-base`
-Provides Debian- and Alpine Linux-based Python images with the same utility scripts and `dumb-init` setup as the `base` image.
+Provides Debian- and Alpine Linux-based Python images with the some utility scripts, `dumb-init`, and `gosu`.
 Also configures `pip` to not use a cache and to use the Praekelt.org Python Package Index.
 For more information about our Package Index, see [`praekeltfoundation/debian-wheel-mirror`](https://github.com/praekeltfoundation/debian-wheel-mirror).

 #### `praekeltfoundation/pypy-base`
 Same as the `python-base` image but with [PyPy](http://pypy.org) instead of the standard CPython Python implementation.